-With 80% of the adult population having received at least one COVID-19 vaccination, attention has shifted to how we can immunize school age children.
-The Advisory Committee on Immunization Practices (ACIP) and Centers for Disease Control and Prevention (CDC) now recommends the COVID-19 vaccine for children aged 5-11 years.
-This means that approximately 28 million children, or 8.5% of the US population, is now eligible to receive the vaccine.
-This is an opportunity for the country to catch up to vaccination goals and is a crucial step toward beating the pandemic.
+With 78% of the total population having received at least one COVID-19 vaccination, there remains a gaping hole in those who are vaccinated - the youngest children.
+The Advisory Committee on Immunization Practices (ACIP) and Centers for Disease Control and Prevention (CDC) now recommends COVID-19 vaccination for children aged 6 months and older.
+This means that approximately 18 million additional children are now eligible to be vaccinated against COVID-19.

 Vaccinating your children can help protect them and your family and bring the pandemic to an end faster.
 Here are the top 5 reasons experts recommend vaccinating your children:

-1. The COVID-19 vaccine can help prevent your children from getting COVID-19
+1. COVID-19 vaccines can help prevent your children from getting COVID-19

 Everyone is at risk for contracting COVID-19, and symptoms can be severe at any age.
-Especially considering the more contagious delta variant, children are at risk for contracting and spreading the virus.
-The CDC now recommends the COVID-19 vaccine for children ages 5-11 after reviewing research findings from Pfizer showing that their COVID-19 vaccine is effective in preventing infection.
-The COVID-19 vaccine has been safely administered to millions of children ages 12-17 and shows good protection against infection.
+Especially considering the more contagious omicron variant, children are at risk for contracting and spreading the virus.
+The CDC now recommends COVID-19 vaccination for children aged 6 months through 4 years after reviewing research findings from Pfizer and Moderna showing that their COVID-19 vaccines are effective in reducing the risk of infection and severe COVID-19 illness.
+COVID-19 vaccines have already been safely administered to millions of children ages 5-17 and shows good protection against severe disease.

 2. It can help your family get back to a more normal life

 Vaccinating your children reduces their risk of being infected with COVID-19, which can help keep them from being sick.
-This means that they can stay in school and continue their education uninterrupted, and they will be more likely to be able to participate in sports and clubs and return to fun activities like play dates and spending time with friends outside of the house.
-Depending on your school’s policies, vaccinated children without symptoms may not be required to quarantine after exposure to someone who tested positive for COVID-19, which also helps keep children in school and parents working uninterrupted.
+This means that they can stay in daycare and school to continue their education uninterrupted.
+Older children will be more likely to be able to participate in sports and clubs and return to fun activities like play dates and spending time with friends outside of the house, and it’s more likely to have uninterrupted travel plans.
+Depending on your school’s policies, vaccinated children without symptoms may not be required to quarantine after exposure to someone who tested positive for COVID-19, which also helps keep parents working uninterrupted.

 3. It protects your family, friends and teachers

-Because vaccines reduce the likelihood of transmission of the virus, it also reduces the chance for the virus to mutate into variants which might be more infectious or resistant to vaccines.
-The reduction in infections overall leads to fewer hospitalizations and deaths in the community and slows the emergence of new coronavirus variants such as the delta variant.
+Also, because vaccines reduce the likelihood of transmission of the virus, it also reduces the chance for the virus to mutate into variants which might be more infectious or resistant to vaccines.
+The reduction in infections overall leads to fewer hospitalizations and deaths in the community and slows the emergence of new coronavirus variants such as the omicron variant.

 4. It sets an example for others in your community

-A study done by the Kaiser Family Foundation found that a third of parents will immediately vaccinate their kids aged 5-11, which will protect other family members, friends and school staff/faculty, and also help the nation catch up to vaccination goals.
+A study done by the Kaiser Family Foundation found that one in five parents will immediately vaccinate their kids under age 5, which will protect other family members, friends and school staff/faculty.
 You play a critical role in encouraging other parents to vaccinate their kids and make the right decisions for their family.

 Some parents have concerns about how quickly the vaccine was developed and approved.
 Vaccine testing is and has historically been a rigorous process.
 Policies and scientific consensus changes when new data emerges – this is a good thing which ensures that public health and safety are prioritized.